HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species: Summary

 \item NaCl and SiS emission is detected toward 5 of the 7 H$_2$O-detected sources.
 These species show kinematics consistent with those of the vibrationally excited H$_2$O emission, reinforcing their association with compact, rotating inner structures.

 \item In contrast, commonly used hot-core tracers such as CH$_3$CN and SO$_2$ primarily trace larger-scale rotating envelopes rather than the inner disks.
 Although SiO emission can be centrally concentrated and, in some cases, exhibits kinematics consistent with disk rotation, it is frequently contaminated by outflow contributions.
-These tracers alone are therefore insufficient to unambiguously probe the disk structures.
+Therefore, CH$_3$CN, SO$_2$, and SiO alone are therefore insufficient to unambiguously probe the disk structures.

+\item For I16484$-$4603 and I17008$-$4040, double power-law fits to the H$_2$O and SO$2$ rotation curves reveal a transition from Keplerian rotation in the inner region to infalling-rotating envelope kinematics at larger radii.
+The edge method yields dynamical masses of 46 and 20~$M{\odot}$ and disk-envelope transition radii of 318 and 153~au, respectively.
+The confinement of the H$_2$O emission within the transition radii, together with the more extended distribution of SO$_2$, confirms that H$_2$O is a powerful tracer of the innermost Keplerian disk, whereas SO$_2$ predominantly traces the surrounding infalling-rotating envelope.

 \item The combination of vibrationally excited H$_2$O and tracers associated with high-temperature processing of refractory dust (e.g. NaCl, SiS, and SiO) provides a powerful and relatively unambiguous diagnostic of disk-scale rotation in massive protostars.
 However, these lines are intrinsically faint (compared to hot core lines) and spatially compact, requiring high sensitivity and angular resolution (e.g., $\sim$100 au scales and $\lesssim$2–3 K line sensitivity) for robust detection.